britram/taps-transports/draft-ietf-taps-transports-05.md

 record protocol in order to carry out the handshake and establish a secure session.

-[NOTE: TLS can also compress, but this has been found to be a security weakness.
+[EDITOR'S NOTE: TLS can also compress, but this has been found to be a security weakness.
 It is not described here.]

 ## Hypertext Transport Protocol (HTTP) over TCP as a pseudotransport